The Unwritten Rules of Unprofessional Behaviour in the Workplace

 In the era of texting and social media, a degree of slang will naturally creep into our daily conversations.
 But when at work, the use of slang and cursing should be kept to a minimum.
-I will admit it has become commonplace these days to allow employees to use loose language in the ‘back office’ (so long as it doesn’t upset, offend or belittle anyone), however there is no excuse in front of customers and office guests.
-I recall shopping at my local supermarket one Saturday morning overhearing an employee speaking very loudly to his coworker a few aisles over.
+I will admit it has become commonplace these days to allow employees to use loose language in the ‘back office’ (so long as it doesn’t upset, offend or belittle anyone), however, there is no excuse in front of customers and office guests.
+I recall shopping at my local supermarket one Saturday morning and overhearing an employee speaking very loudly to his coworker a few aisles over.
 The conversation was about his Friday night excursions.
 Not only was he cursing, but the context of their conversation was something that none of the other patrons in the store needed or wanted to know.

 Mind your PDA.

 There is nothing that has had a bigger impact on societal norms than the mobile phone.
 But calling it a phone really does not do it justice, since it is also a personal TV, newsfeed, gaming console, video conference, organizer, banking and shopping tool.
 It’s with us at all times and constantly diverts our attention.
 How many meetings have you attended where phones go off or people actually begin texting underneath the table?
 Keep the phone in your pocket or purse when you’re engaging at work (or in the bathroom).
 There is nothing ruder than trying to discuss business with someone who is totally inattentive with their head down.
 There really is no reason for us to be constantly tethered to our phones every single second of the day.